smartin015/makerhouse_network/advanced_setup.md

 4. `kubectl apply -f cert-manager-arm.yaml`
 5. `kubectl --namespace cert-manager get pods`
 6. `kubectl apply -f letsencrypt-issuer-prod.yaml`
-7. `kubectl apply -f ingresstest.yaml` (TODO ingress test file)
+7. `kubectl apply -f core/lbtest.yaml`
+    * This contains an `Ingress` configuration which by default exposes on `hello.mkr.house`.
-    * including "annotations" and "tls" sections described [here](https://opensource.com/article/20/3/ssl-letsencrypt-k3s), "request a certificate for our website"
+    * The importint bits are the "annotations" and "tls" sections described [here](https://opensource.com/article/20/3/ssl-letsencrypt-k3s), "request a certificate for our website"
+8. Wait a few minutes for cert-manager to request and get a certificate for this subdomain
 8. `kubectl get certificate`
-    * Should be "true", although this may take a couple seconds after init
+    * Should be "true"
-    * If not, check if `i.mkr.house` resolves to the current house IP.
-May have to update Hover manually for this portion.
+    * If not, check if `hello.mkr.house` resolves to the current house IP.
+You may have to update Hover manually for this portion until we've set up DDNS (below)
 9. `kubectl describe certificate`
     * Should say "Certificate issued successfully"
-10. Confirm behavior by going to [https://i.mkr.house](https://i.mkr.house) from external network and seeing the test page.
+10. Confirm behavior by going to [https://hello.mkr.house](https://hello.mkr.house) from external network and seeing the test page.

+## 2: Customization for IoT and other uses

+Now that we have external access set up, we can

-## 3.1: Private Registry
+## 2.1: Private Registry

 A private registry hosts customized containers - such as our custom NodeRed installation with addons for handling Google Sheets, Google Assistant etc. We'll need to set this up before we go any further.

+We wish to host our registry so it can be accessed externally (with authentication).
+This requires an "A" record `registry.mkr.house` (or equivalent) configured with your DNS provider (see above).
+You *can* forgo this and use the MetalLB IP address, but it's not intended to run without HTTPS and requires [additional hoop jumping](https://docs.docker.com/registry/insecure/) for it to work.
+Just use the subdomain; it's easier.

 This parallels the guide at [https://www.linuxtechi.com/setup-private-docker-registry-kubernetes/](https://www.linuxtechi.com/setup-private-docker-registry-kubernetes/)